atomicgo/cursor/README.md

 ```go
 func Show()
 ```
 Show the cursor if it was hidden previously.
-Don't forget to show the cursor atleast at the end of your application.
+Don't forget to show the cursor at least at the end of your application.
 Otherwise the user might have a terminal with a permanently hidden cursor, until he reopens the terminal.

 #### func  StartOfLine